Iris Mittenaere: Post-Miss Universe

-In Forbes France’s Summer 2019 issue, Iris Mittenaere was interviewed and placed in France's top 5 of digital influencers on the 2019 list.
+In the summer 2019 issue of Forbes France, Mittenaere was interviewed and named among France's top five digital influencers of 2019.

-On June, 2022, Mittenaere was guest judge on the first episode of Drag Race France titled "Bonjour, Bonjour, Bonjour!" together with the French fashion designer Jean Paul Gaultier.
+In June 2022, Mittenaere was guest judge on the first episode of Drag Race France with the French fashion designer Jean Paul Gaultier.

 Personal life

-In August 2022, Mittenaere announced her engagement to French businessman Diego El Glaoui, with whom she had been in a relationship for three years.
+In August 2022, Mittenaere announced her engagement to French-Moroccan businessman Diego El Glaoui, with whom she had been in a relationship for three years.

+In 2024, after Mittenaere's breakup with El Glaoui, she dated 22-year-old boyfriend Bruno Pelat, grandson of Roger-Patrice Pelat.
+In September, she filed a digital complaint of domestic violence and drug use against Pelat.
+He was sentenced to 12 months imprisonment, to two-year probationary suspension and fined 2,000 euros in damages.

+In the spring of 2025 she was reported to be in a relationship with French rugby star Antoine Dupont.